MohamedNennouche/water-potability/README.md

 |---                                |:-:    |:-:    |:-:    |
 |   Hard voting    |   69.37    |   64.43    |   64.83    |
 |   Soft voting    |   68.71    |   64.72    |   64.81    |
-## Performances atteintes avec un resampling
+## Performance achieved with resampling

 ## To-do
-- [x] Ajouter un resampling et voir son effet
+- [x] Add a resampling and see its effect
--[ ] Ajouter des méthodes de sélections de caractéristiques
+- [ ] Add feature selection methods
-- [ ] Appliquer une analyse en composante principales pour améliorer les performances
+- [ ] Apply principal component analysis to improve performance
-- [ ] Features engineering en utilisant des entrées polynomiale
+- [ ] Features engineering using polynomial inputs
-- [ ] Compléter le README
+- [ ] Complete the README